osirisseye/React-Backpack/README.md

 # React-Backpack

 ### Simple and lean
 Start your new project with this lightweight React-Backpack.
-It has everything you need, no unnecessary distractions:
+It has everything you need, without unnecessary distractions:

 * React and ReactDOM
 * ES6 ready thanks to [Babel](https://babeljs.io/)